What is drug hypersensitivity syndrome?

 - There is a genetic predisposition to drug hypersensitivity syndrome.

-- A defect in the way the liver metabolizes drugs may be responsible.
+- A defect in the way the liver metabolises drugs may be responsible.

-- Re-activation of human herpes virus 6 (HHV6, cause of roseola) or Epstein Barr virus (EBV) may also be important.
+- Re-activation of human herpesvirus 6 (HHV6, the cause of roseola) or Epstein-Barr virus (EBV) may also be important.

 What are the clinical features of drug hypersensitivity syndrome?

-Drug hypersensitivity syndrome usually develops over several days, with onset between 2 and 8 weeks after starting the responsible medicine.
+Drug hypersensitivity syndrome usually develops over several days, with onset 2-8 weeks after starting the responsible medicine.

 A high fever of 38–40 C is usually noticed first.
 This is quickly followed by a widespread skin rash.
 Characteristics of the rash are diverse.

 - Morbilliform eruption affects 80% of cases, with varying morphology including targetoid lesions, blisters and pustules